nyxhub/SwiftHeroProtocol/README.md

 # Requirements

-* the heroprotocol python repository cloned locally
+* the heroprotocol python repository cloned locally.
+If using the executable version of swiftheroprotocol then this python files must reside in `[executable path]/py-heroprotocol/heroprotocol-master`
 * Xcode 10 (although not necessary if you use swift command line to build)
 * Apple Swift version 4.2-dev toolchain or up (at least LLVM da1c9a3ae4, Clang 78aa734eee, Swift 18650bc69c)
 * Python 2.7.14 installed with homebrew.
 If installed through other means the modulemap paths need to be changed.
 Ensure that `/usr/local/Cellar/python/2.7.14/Frameworks/Python.framework` exists